 “Stop” is a short but important transitional piece in the middle of side 4.
 Clocking in at just over 30 seconds, it is not only the shortest song on The Wall but it’s also the shortest track in the entire Pink Floyd catalog.
 Not surprisingly, it’s never been released on a single.
 Despite what it’s missing in length, it’s a key song within the narrative of The Wall.
 It also received an altered and extended treatment in the film Pink Floyd The Wall.

 On the album and live shows, Roger Waters shouts a staccato “Stop!” over the last note of “Waiting For The Worms” to segue into the track.
-It’s a very quiet track, in sharp contrast to the peaking musical crescendo of the previous track.
-Production is minimal — there’s nothing that gets in the way of Waters’ vocals and Richard Wright’s piano.
+It’s a very basic, quiet song, in sharp contrast to the thunderous musical crescendo that precedes it.
+Production is minimal — there’s nothing that gets in the way of Waters’ vocals and Bob Ezrin’s piano.

 Although a demo version of the track does not appear in any of the Immersion edition goodies, there is a production demo of “Stop” on the Under Construction ROIO.
 The tone and structure of the song are the same, but it’s a completely different vocal and piano take.
 It’s probably a later recording most likely recorded on October 11, 1979 as it has a few additional vocal and piano overdubs.
 Overdubs were not included in the album release.

 Stop, The Movie, and Your Possible Pasts